cmausley/Online-Offline-Budget-Tracker/README.md

 You can also run "npm i" in your terminal, and once it has finished installing, run "node server.js"

 ## Finished Product
-View the deployed application here:
+View the deployed application via Heroku here: https://budget-tracker-ausley.herokuapp.com/

-View a brief demo of the application here:
+View a brief demo of the application here: https://youtu.be/O24Xutr0-Pc

 ## Technologies
 HTML